meeq/FlappyBird-N64/README.md

 **Due to the usage of [LibDragon](https://dragonminded.com/n64dev/libdragon/), it is an explicit non-goal of this project to suppport emulators.** The goal was to make a game for Nintendo 64, so tautologically:

-> If it works on a real console but not on the emulator, then the emulator is insufficiently accurate.
+> If it works on the real console but not on the emulator, then the emulator is insufficiently accurate.

 ## Build the ROM

 Run `make` to produce a ROM file from this source tree.

-### Versioning

-The filename of the ROM will be derived from the current "ROM version".
-If the project repository is "clean", it will reference the current Git tag or commit hash.
-If the project has uncommitted changes, the version will be marked `-dirty` (indicating that it is unsuitable for release).

-Proper releases will be tagged as `vX.Y` where X is a major version number and Y is a minor version number.

 ### Dependencies